Solway Junction Railway: Conception

 In the late 1850s, business interests were concerned to improve transport facilities for iron ore being mined in the area of Canonbie, in south Dumfriesshire close to the English border.
 Their intention was to bring the mineral to Annan Harbour (on the north shore of the Solway Firth), from where it could be forwarded by coastal shipping.
 They approached James Brunlees, a civil engineer with experience of coastal works.
 He advised against the scheme, which would have partly duplicated the Glasgow and South Western Railway (G&SWR) route, but he put them in touch with business people in Cumberland, who had engaged him to plan a railway from Cumberland iron deposits to a new harbour at Bowness, on the south shore of the Solway.

 The two groups conferred, and revised their plans; they projected a railway that would cross the Solway by a viaduct, connecting existing railways on both sides of the Solway.
 At the time there was heavy iron ore traffic from Cumberland to Lanarkshire and Ayrshire ironworks, running by rail via Carlisle and the Caledonian Railway, the Glasgow and South Western Railway, or by coastal shipping.
 92,000 tons of iron ore was exported from Cumberland to Scotland in 1863.
 The viaduct route would save considerable mileage and avoid congestion at Carlisle.
 The viaduct was to be the longest in Europe, and overall the line from Kirtlebridge to Brayton would be just over 20.4 miles long – including branches the total length would be about 25 miles (40 km).
 Brunlees was the designing engineer for both viaduct and line.

 The parliamentary examination of the Dumfries and Cumberland (Solway Junction) Railway Bill took place in the 1864 session.
-The G&SWR objected to the scheme as tending to capture their traffic and divert it onto the Caledonian: this opposition was overruled, however, and the company was authorised (as the Solway Junction Railway) on 30 June 1864, with capital of £320,000 and predicted cost of £315,000.
+The G&SWR objected to the scheme as tending to capture their traffic and divert it onto the Caledonian: this opposition was overruled, however, and the company was authorised (as the Solway Junction Railway) by the Solway Junction Railway Act 1864 (27 & 28 Vict. c. clviii) on 30 June 1864, with capital of £320,000 and predicted cost of £315,000.
 The first chairman of the company was James Dees of Whitehaven; he was soon succeeded by Alexander Brogden.